snystrom/cmdfun/README.md

 ## Bringing it all together

 Using a `cmd_args_` family function to get and convert function arguments to commandline flags.
-The path handler returns the correct `command` call which can be passed to `system2` or `processx` along with the flags generated from `cmd_args_to_flags`.
+The path search_function returns the correct `command` call which can be passed to `system2` or `processx` along with the flags generated from `cmd_list_interp`.

 This makes for a robust shell wrapper without excess overhead.